 - FileAcct A plain CDR text file logger.
 It outputs status line like CDR lines to a specified text file.
 This module supports only stop accounting event.
-Configuration settings are read from 8.2 ([FileAcct]) section. - RadAcct This module performs RADIUS accounting.
+Configuration settings are read from 9.2 ([FileAcct]) section. - RadAcct This module performs RADIUS accounting.
 It supports all event types (start, stop, update, on, off).
-See the section 8.3 ([RadAcct]) for configuration details. - SQLAcct This module performs direct SQL accounting.
+See the section 9.3 ([RadAcct]) for configuration details. - SQLAcct This module performs direct SQL accounting.
 It supports (start, connect, stop, update) event types.
-See the section 8.4 ([SQLAcct]) for configuration details. - default This is a special pseudo module it is used to set the final status if preceding modules have not determined it.
+See the section 9.4 ([SQLAcct]) for configuration details. - StatusAcct This module logs all accounting events on the status port.
+It can be used to interface to external application in real-time.
+It supports (start, connect, stop, update) event types.
+See the section 9.5 ([StatusAcct]) for configuration details. - CapacityControl This module performs inbound call volume logging, required for CapacityControl authentication module to work correctly.
+See the section 8.11 ([CapacityControl]) for details. - default This is a special pseudo module it is used to set the final status if preceding modules have not determined it.
 The format is as follows: